USA – INDIA F-1 & J-1 Tax Treaty (Students & Business Apprentice)

 This means that if a U.S. company makes a payment to an Indian student or business apprentice who is in the United States principally for the purpose of training, that income will be taxable

 Will the IRS Tax my grants, scholarships and remuneration from employment I receive as a student?

 Yes, however any income or payment derived from outside of the United States will not be taxable as most F1 students are considered as non-residents Aliens and are generally not taxed on foreign source income, until they have passed the substantial presence test, out of status with immigration/USCIS/SEVIS, or the principal purpose of their visit changes.

-An Indian student may take a standard deduction equal to the amount allowable on Form 1040 and may be
+Indian students and business apprentices may take a standard deduction equal to the amount allowable to U.S Resident Aliens and Citizens – see Article 21(2).

 Note that Non-Residents Aliens such as students or Business Apprentice cannot file Married Filing Joint Returns.